Annotation-guided Protein Design with Multi-Level Domain Alignment: Introduction

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to propose a new annotation-guided paradigm for protein design, which can simultaneously integrate local and global annotation information.
-Our proposed framework {\method} is the first approach that can generate proteins containing specific domains, guided by their corresponding annotations with high success rate. \item {\method} features a multi-level alignment module for handling annotation and protein data alignment at various granularities.
-Joint training of alignment and generation tasks allows the model to produce improved protein representations, consequently boosting performance in predictive and generative tasks.

-\item Comprehensive experiments on 7 predictive and 3 generative tasks showcase {\method}'s superiority compared to the exisiting methods.
-Notably, {\method} is not only capable of generating proteins that include a single domain, but it also successfully generates proteins adhering to the flexible conditions of multiple annotation combinations. \end{itemize}
+\item Comprehensive experiments on 7 predictive and 3 generative tasks showcase {\method}'s superiority compared to the existing methods.
+Notably, {\method} is not only capable of generating proteins that include a single annotation, but it also successfully generates proteins adhering to the flexible conditions of multiple annotation combinations. \end{itemize}